Vancouver Island has starring role in Jason Momoa series launching on Apple TV Plus

 She said local businesses benefited as well and in total, the production paid for 18,500 nights in area hotels.

-"The town played a major roll in it but it was kept very, very quiet as requested, so there is a lot of excitement now this week that we can be proud of the work we did," said Miller.
+"The town played a major role in it but it was kept very, very quiet as requested, so there is a lot of excitement now this week that we can be proud of the work we did," said Miller.

 Landmarks locals may recognize in See include Campbell Rivers decommissioned pulp and paper mill and nearby Strathcona Provincial Park.
 Miller said large-scale sets were built at both locations.